wasmCloud/wasmcloud-dev-site/content/app-dev/create-actor/scaffold.md

 ### Something's Missing

 Before we get into modifying the scaffolding to create the rest of this actor, take a look what what's _not_ included in this code.
-This code returns an abstraction of an HTTP request, it is _not_ tightly coupled to any particular HTTP server.
+This code returns an abstraction of an HTTP response, it is _not_ tightly coupled to any particular HTTP server.
 Further, you don't see the port number or server configuration options anywhere in the code.

 _This is the way development was meant to be_.

-Pure business logic, with all of your non-functional requirements handled through loosely coupled abstractions by runtime-configurable hosts.
-No boilerplate, no fuss.
+Pure business logic, with all of your non-functional requirements handled through loosely coupled abstractions by runtime-configurable hosts. _No boilerplate, no fuss_.